v1t3ls0n/v1t3ls0n/README.md

 # Hi there 👋, I'm Guy Vitelson

-I'm a Full-Stack Developer and independent researcher passionate about exploring **AI**, **computational biology**, and **theoretical computer science**.
+I'm a Full-Stack Developer and independent researcher with a strong academic foundation in Computer Science, passionate about exploring AI, computational biology, and theoretical computer science.
 My journey into computer science stems from a lifelong curiosity about programming, which I transitioned into full-time after a successful career in post-production.

 I enjoy working on projects that blend **cutting-edge research** with **practical software engineering**, and I’m eager to collaborate, learn, and contribute to impactful interdisciplinary work.